hanabi/hanabi.github.io/Reference.md

 * For example, in a 3-player game:
   * Blue 2 and green 2 are played on the stacks.
   * Alice clues number 2 to Cathy, touching a red 2 on slot 3 and a red 2 on slot 5 (her chop).
   * Bob knows that normally, this would be a *2 Save* on the red 2.
 However, Alice is violating *Good Touch Principle*, so she must be trying to communicate something extra.
+Therefore, this must be a *Bad Touch Finesse*.
-  * Bob blind-plays his *Finesse Position* card and it is blue 3.
+  * Bob blind-plays his *Finesse Position* card, trying to play the red 1.
+Instead, it is is blue 3 and it successfully plays.
   * Cathy knows that since a clue that looked like a *2 Save* got Bob to blind-play something, then a duplication occurred and both of the 2's must be the same.
 Cathy discards the chop card and saves the other one for later.

 ### The Bad Touch Double Finesse (For 3's)